The roles of a copywriter vs content writer are often misunderstood, and although there is some...

-Creative thinkers with good writing abilities can build enjoyable careers in the field of content writing.
-What’s more, this type of work is often on a self-employed basis, so you also get to work the hours and days best suited to your own lifestyle.
+Creative thinkers with good writing abilities can build successful careers in the field of content writing.
+What’s more, there are different types of content writers, many of which are self-employed, which means you get to work the hours and days best suited to your own lifestyle.

-What does a content writer job involve?
+What does a content writer do?

 Content writers create a range of different texts to suit client requirements.
 These can range from blog posts or website copy to emails and social media posts.
 Ebooks, white papers and research notes can also fall within the province of content writers.